George W. Bush military service controversy

-Controversy over George W. Bush's military service in the Air National Guard was an issue that first gained widespread public attention during the 2004 presidential campaign.
-The controversy centered on Texas Air National Guard, why he lost his flight status, and whether he fulfilled the requirements of his military service contract.
+During George W. Bush's 2004 presidential campaign, controversy arose surrounding his service in the Air National Guard in the late 1960s and early 1970s.
+The controversy specifically surrounded Bush's service in the Texas Air National Guard, why he lost his flight status, and whether he fulfilled the requirements of his military service contract.

 Timeline

 George W. Bush joined the 147th Fighter-Interceptor Group of the Texas Air National Guard on May 27, 1968, during the Vietnam War.
 He committed to serve until May 26, 1974, with two years on active duty while training to fly and four years on part-time duty.
 In his 1968 Statement of Intent (undated), he wrote, "I have applied for pilot training to make flying a lifetime pursuit, and I believe I can best accomplish this to my satisfaction by serving as a member of the Air National Guard as long as possible."

 Bush was quoted as saying elsewhere "I was not prepared to shoot my eardrum out with a shotgun to get a deferment.
-Nor was I willing to go to Canada ..."
+Nor was I willing to go to Canada".
 In his autobiography Bush states that he was willing to serve his country but preferred to do so as a combat pilot rather than "An infantryman wading across a paddy-field".

 Following his six weeks of basic training, Bush began 54 weeks of flight training at Moody Air Force Base, Georgia.
 In December 1969, Bush began twenty-one weeks of fighter-interceptor training on the F-102 in Houston at the 147th's Combat Crew Training School, soloing in March 1970 and graduating in June 1970.
 When he graduated, he had fulfilled his two-year active-duty commitment.

 In November 1970, Lt.
 Col. Jerry B. Killian, commander of the 111th Fighter Squadron, recommended that Bush be promoted to first lieutenant, calling him "a dynamic outstanding young officer" who stood out as "a top-notch fighter interceptor pilot."
 He said that "Lt.
 Bush's skills far exceed his contemporaries," and that "he is a natural leader whom his contemporaries look to for leadership.
 Lt.
 Bush is also a good follower with outstanding disciplinary traits and an impeccable military bearing."
 Bush was promoted.